Software-Hardware-Integration-Lab/Documentation/docs/SHIELD/Reference/Architecture/Hardware-Selection.md

 # Hardware Selection

-To ensure optimal performance and security, the SOP application has specific hardware recommendations based on the different security classes and modes of operation.
+To ensure optimal performance and security, the SHIELD application has specific hardware recommendations based on the different security classes and modes of operation.
 While consistency in hardware selection is recommended, the choice of OEM is flexible and can vary based on customer preference.

 ## ESM and SSM Modes